Can You Skip These Pretreatment Steps? The Truth About Our 5-Step Routine!

 Can You Skip Protein Pads?

-I mean you can, but I don’t think you should.
-My genuine advice to you is to invest in Protein Pads, Cleanser and Primer if you don’t want to opt for the 5-step routine - this will give you a really great lash and eyelid area cleanse to keep your eye patches and lash extensions exactly where you want them.
+Well you can, but we don’t think you should.
+Our genuine advice to you is to invest in Protein Pads, Cleanser and Primer if you don’t want to opt for the 5-step routine - this will give you a really great lash and eyelid area cleanse to keep your eye patches and lash extensions exactly where you want them.

 Cleanser is vital!
 It’s alcohol based which means it completely strips away all makeup, oils, skincare residue, sebum, dust, dirt and anything else that might have made its home in your client’s natural lashes.